elotroalex/chiens/_texts/translation.md

 - {:.sp} The Holy Virgin.

 - ...
-You too are my child!
+You are also my son!

 - {:.sp} Toussaint.

-- {: .pr} And I too am your son ... look ... look closer ... daughter of the snow, look at this carved block of night, my face!
+- {: .pr} So I am your son also ... look ... look closer ... daughter of the snow, look at my face, this carved block of night!

 - {:.sp} The Holy Virgin.